 Hailing from a small town in Mexico, Cotija is also semi-hard, salty, and fresh cheese.
 You can cut small wedges or triangles, crumble them, and spread them over deli meat or crackers on board.

 Knowing the type and nature of cheese helps you cut them with perfection for a charcuterie.
 You can choose the cheese you prefer, are easier to afford or any cheese that is easily available in your area.
 Choose all types of hard, soft, and semi-firm cheeses.
 Use shapes like small cubes, slices of cheese, or bigger chunks.
 You can use the wheels of cheese as centerpieces and cut the smaller fresh cheeses into smaller chunks and fill in your charcuterie board.
-Having the right tools to cut cheese and a basic chef knife (on Amazon) is essential for uniformity of size and accurate slicing.
+Having the right tools to cut cheese and a basic chef knife is essential for uniformity of size and accurate slicing.
 We hope this article has answered all your questions relating to how to cut cheese for charcuterie board.